 Two Northwest titans duke it out for the title of best food city

-Okay, so we don’t have any Michelin stars (Portlanders have never been much for white tablecloths), but Andy Ricker took home Best Northwest Chef at the 2011 James Beard awards.
+Okay, so we don’t have many Michelin stars (Portlanders have never been much for white tablecloths), but Andy Ricker took home Best Northwest Chef at the 2011 James Beard awards.
 Plus, if you’re looking at who gets the media love, it’s Portland hands down.
-National magazines gush over the food scene here, The Wall Street Journal just did a 4-recipe series with Beast’s Naomi Pomeroy (pictured), and The New York Times could practically have its own Portland section.
+National magazines gush over the food scene here, The Wall Street Journal did a 4-recipe series with Beast’s Naomi Pomeroy (pictured), and The New York Times could practically have its own Portland section.
 No one is calling Seattle the “new food Eden.”
 Ahem.

 About the scoring: We weighed each writer’s argument against Sunset’s collective food IQ and then scored.
 Cities earned up to 10 points in each category except “smug factor,” where they lost points.